Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: Discussion

-The Col-OSSOS sample has some additional FaintIR objects of note, including objects which are resonant within the cold classical belt (5:3, 7:4, 9:5, and 11:6.
-These resonances, which overlap in semi-major axis with the current cold classical region, have a significantly enhanced fraction of FaintIR surfaces.
-The 7:4 and 11:6 resonators are both low-$e$ and low-$i (<$4$^{\circ}$), the 5:3 object is low-$i$ but large-$e$, while the 9:5 resonator has an excited orbit with $i=$18.3$^{\circ}$.
+The Col-OSSOS sample has some additional FaintIR objects of note, including objects which are resonant within the cold classical belt (in the 5:3, 7:4, 9:5, 11:6, and 15:8 resonances).
+These resonances, which overlap in semi-major axis with the current cold classical region, have a significantly enhanced fraction of FaintIR surfaces seen in both the apparent and intrinsic surface classification fractions.
+The 7:4 and 11:6 resonators are both low-$e$ and low-$i$ $(<$4$^{\circ}$), the 5:3 object is low-$i$ but large-$e$, while the 9:5 resonator has an excited orbit with $i=$18.3$^{\circ}$.
 The higher-$i$ orbit of the FaintIR 9:5 may be the result of diffusion within the resonance, as this object is in a mixed $e$-$i$ resonance.
 The enhancement in FaintIR surfaces for the resonances within the classical region is seen in Figure \ref{fig:PCcumul} and Figure \ref{fig:ADstats}, and the preferred source population is 60\% dynamically excited TNOs and 40\% cold classicals (see Figure \ref{fig:ADstats}).
+In the intrinsic population analysis for the resonances within the classical belt, a large component of FaintIR surfaces is also required in order to produce the observed surface distribution.
 The enhancement of the FaintIR surface class in the resonances within the cold classical region also supports the conclusion that there was some amount of resonant sweeping which captured FaintIR surfaces into these resonances.

 Just beyond the cold classical belt, the 2:1 resonance includes a FaintIR object.
-One object, 2013 JE$_{64}$, is firmly within the FaintIR surface classification, and has an excited orbit ($e=0.29$ and $i=$8.34$^{\circ}$).
+This object, 2013 JE$_{64}$, is firmly within the FaintIR surface classification, and has an excited orbit ($e=0.29$ and $i=$8.34$^{\circ}$).
 The larger $e$ and $i$ may suggest a larger distance of resonance sweeping before capture, or that this particular object was captured through scattering/resonance sticking.
 As with the 4:3 resonance, a larger sample of optical and near-infrared surface colors of 2:1 resonators is needed to better constrain the intrinsic fraction of FaintIR and BrightIR surface classifications.